hcmarque/CognitiveServicesDirectory-QnAMaker/README.md

 * 3.4 Create a QnA service
-Click on “Create a QnA service” blue bottom.
+Click on `Create a QnA service` blue bottom.
 The QnA Maker API service portal makes it simple to add your existing data sources when creating a knowledge base.
 You can create a new QnA Maker knowledge base from the following document types:
 •	FAQ pages
 •	Products manuals